-Your motorhome is High Definition (HD) ready and is capable of receiving channels that are broadcasting in High Definition.
+The motorhome is High Definition (HD) ready and is capable of receiving channels that are broadcasting in High Definition.

-In order to receive a clear picture from your satellite dish, you must subscribe to High Definition (HD) service.
-Your Phaeton is equipped with an automatic switching box that allows you to easily change between TV input modes.
+In order to receive a clear picture from the satellite dish, you must subscribe to High Definition (HD) service.
+The Phaeton is equipped with an automatic switching box that allows you to easily change between TV input modes.

-To change the mode of your television, press INPUT on your remote control.
+To change the mode of the television, press INPUT on your remote control.
 Then, select TV, Blu-ray, or Satellite, and press OK.

-Figure 7-2: Living Area Television Set
+Figure 7-2: Flat Screen Television